lszoszk/lszoszk.github.io/_pages/about.md

 My research focuses on the <strong>international human rights law</strong> and the challenges posed by new technologies - <strong>Artificial Intelligence and neurotechnologies</strong>.
 Considering how digital technologies erase geographical boundaries, it's vital to address new challenges from the global perspective.
 This is why my work concentrates on the <strong>UN framework</strong>, with a specific focus on social rights and the rights of the child.

-In my research, I employ a range of methodologies, including natural language processing, statistics, corpus linguistics, and grounded theory.
+In my research, I employ a range of methodologies, including natural language processing (Python), statistics, corpus linguistics, and grounded theory.

-Currently, I am working on neurorights, the <a href="https://lszoszk.github.io/projects/goodpractices/">concept of 'good practice' in human rights</a>, and developing a <a href="https://lszoszk.github.io/projects/generalcomments/">search engine for UN Treaty Bodies' documents</a>.
+Currently, I am working on neurorights, the <a href="https://lszoszk.github.io/projects/goodpractices/">concept of 'good practice' in human rights</a>, and developing a <a href="https://lszoszk.github.io/projects/generalcomments/">search engine for the UN Treaty Bodies' documents</a>.